Istanbul Archaeology Museums – A Virtual Tour

 - Location: Osman Hamdi Bey Yokuşu Sokak, Gülhane, Istanbul, Turkey

-“He who starts up in anger sits down with a loss.”
+“He who stands up in anger sits down with a loss.”

 – Turkish Proverb